 Host: Go ahead and look at the description.
 We'll be putting up the promo code, and all the details on how to get Kyle's package discounted.
 And from what we heard, you want Kyle!
 You need to hire this guy, make him your top priority!
 I wish I could go back.
 Thanks for listening and make sure that you subscribe so that you can hear some more tips coming up.
 Bye guys.

 If you liked this podcast and hearing about the things your wedding videographer wants you to know, make sure to follow Bride to Be on Spotify for more.
 We are proud to sponsor a show that will bring clarity and encouragement to couples around the United States.
-Plus, we know that they will benefit from the special offers shared exclusively through the episodes!
+Plus, we know that the couples located in Texas will benefit from the special offers shared exclusively through the episodes!

 The Joy Team